Overview

 Seminars and tutorials in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures and other sessions.
 In addition, you will meet with your personal academic tutor on a regular basis.

 Each module tutor will direct you toward specific readings and/or activities to complete before and/or after class to support your learning and development.
-Your allocated personal academic tutor will help you review your performance, and support your independent learning.
+Your allocated personal academic tutor will help you review your performance and support your independent learning.

 The teaching team consists of highly qualified academics, supported by specialist professional services and a highly skilled technical team.
 They have a range of expertise and experience across the breadth of disciplines in physical education and sport and exercise science.

 The majority of staff hold teaching and academic qualifications (i.e. doctorate or Master's), with a small number of staff working towards achieving this standard.
-Staff are research-active and many are at the forefront of their research fields in the UK and beyond, and have substantial experience in delivering research led and research informed teaching.
+Staff are research-active, and many are at the forefront of their research fields in the UK and beyond, and have substantial experience in delivering research led and research informed teaching.

-Postgraduate students sometimes assist in teaching some module content in their areas of expertise, and assist with peer learning.
+Postgraduate students sometimes assist in teaching some module content in their areas of expertise and assist with peer learning.
 However, the vast majority of delivery is undertaken by an experienced academic team.

-Alison CarneyCourse Director
+Alison Carney Course Director

 How you’ll be assessed

 The course frequently provides you with opportunities to test your understanding of subject disciplines informally before you complete the formal assessments that count towards your final mark.
-Many modules contain practice or 'formative' assessments or similar submissions for which you receive feedback from your tutor.
-Formative or practice assessments and submissions are developmental and any grades you receive for them do not count towards your module mark.
+These formative (‘practice’) assessments enable you to receive feedback from your tutor and are developmental and any grades you receive for them does not count towards your module mark.
+The formal or 'summative' assessments on each module are planned to take account of two interdependent aspects - the acquisition of relevant theory and the development of both academic and practical skills.

 Your future career

-It also prepares you for roles in sport, physical activity, health and fitness and the leisure industry.
-In addition it provides an excellent foundation for careers in the public sector, including the medical professions (cardiac rehabilitation, physiotherapy and health promotion), while both the armed and police forces look favourably upon our graduates.
+The Physical Education & Sport and Exercise Science degree prepares you for roles in sport, physical activity, health and fitness and the leisure industry.
+In addition it provides an excellent foundation for careers in the public sector, including the medical professions (cardiac rehabilitation, physiotherapy and health promotion), whilst both the armed and police forces look favourably upon our graduates.

 Fees